je2mz/zomZomHappyFunZone/playableCharacters/Berzerker.md

   **Damage:** 1d6

   **Description:** All enemies in range move to an open space closest to you.
-Disadvantage does not effect you until the start of your next turn.
+Roll once for damage.
+Each enemy in the area takes the damage individually.
+If applicable: disadvantage does not effect you until the start of your next turn.

 ### Intimidating Shout